connervieira/Predator/DOCUMENTATION.md

 After configuring Predator, you can try it out for the first time!

 1. Run Predator
-    - To run Predator, simply navigate to it's folder, then run `main.py` using the `python3` command.
+    - To run Predator, simply navigate to its folder, then run `main.py` using the `python3` command.
         - `python3 main.py`
     - After Predator starts, you should see a banner displaying the Predator name.
     - To force Predator to start into a particular mode, add the mode number to the end of the command.
         - Example: `python3 main.py 3`
             - This command will force Predator to start into mode #3, which is dash-cam mode.
         - To learn more about each mode, see the mode descriptions below.
-        - This command-line argument will override the `auto_start_mode` configuration value.
+        - If no mode number is supplied, Predator will respect the `auto_start_mode` configuration value instead.
+If the `auto_start_mode` configuration value is not set, then Predator will prompt the user to select an operating mode after start-up.
     - To force Predator to use a particular working directory, instead of the one specified in the configuration, add the directory path as the second command line argument.
         - A mode number must be entered as the first command line argument to specify a working directory.
         - Example: `python3 main.py 2 /home/pi/PredatorData/`